-- (a) Name of plants shall agree with the nomenclature of "Standard Plant Names" as adopted by American Joint Committee on Horticulture Nomenclature, 1942 edition as amended; size and grading standards shall conform to those specified by the American Association of Nurserymen in the latest edition of the "U.S.D.A.
-Standards for Nursery Stock."
-No substitutions shall be permitted except by written permission of the Township. - (b) Quality.
-All plants shall be typical of their species or variety; and shall have normal, well-developed branches and vigorous fibrous root systems.
-All plants shall be nursery-grown unless otherwise stated; they shall have been growing under the same climate conditions as the municipality for at least two years prior to date of planting.
-All plants which are found unsuitable in growth or condition or which are not true to name shall be removed and replaced with acceptable plants. - (c) Preparation of plants.
+- (4) Prior to acceptance of street tree installation/replacement and prior to acceptance of the eighteen-month maintenance period, all street trees must be pruned to provide a clear zone of seven feet above the sidewalk (if existing) and curb.
+Tree branches shall be pruned in accordance with the standards of the Tree Care Industry Association (formerly the National Arborist Association). - (5) All plant material shall be protected from deer damage.
+Any material damaged by deer prior to Township acceptance and/or completion of a maintenance period must be replaced by the developer. - B. Plant material specifications. - (1) Names of plants shall agree with the nomenclature of standard plant names, as adopted by the American Joint Committee on Horticulture Nomenclature, 1942 edition, as amended; size and grading standards shall conform to those specified by the American Association of Nurserymen in the latest edition of the United States Department of Agriculture Standards for Nursery Stock.
+No substitutions shall be permitted except by written permission of the Township. - (2) Quality.
+All plants shall be typical of their species or variety and shall have normal, well-developed branches and vigorous fibrous root systems.
+All plants shall be nursery-grown unless otherwise stated and shall have been growing under the same climate conditions as Hilltown Township for at least two years prior to the date of planting.
+Written verification of nursery/location shall be provided to the Township for approval prior to installation.
+All plants which are found unsuitable in growth or condition or which are not true to name shall be removed and replaced with acceptable plants.
+No plants with trunk damage or scarring shall be installed.
+All nursery-installed trunk wrapping must be removed at the time of installation to permit inspection of the trunk condition. - (3) Preparation of plants.
 All precautions customary in good trade practice shall be taken in preparing plants for moving.
-All balled and burlapped plants shall be dug to meet or exceed the "U.S.D.A.
-Standards for Nursery Stock." - (d) Delivery.
-Plants shall be packed, transported and handled with utmost care to insure adequate protection against injury. - B. Landscaping of off-street parking areas: - (1) Within the parking facility there shall be planted at least one tree of 2 1/2 inches caliper minimum for every five parking spaces in single bays and one tree of 2 1/2 inches caliper minimum for every 10 parking spaces in double bays.
-Trees shall be planted in such a manner to afford maximum protection from the sun for parked vehicles.
+All balled and burlapped plants shall be dug to meet or exceed the United States Department of Agriculture Standards for Nursery Stock. - (4) Delivery.
+Plants shall be packed, transported, and handled with the utmost care to ensure adequate protection against injury. - (5) Pruning.
+Each plant shall be pruned to preserve the natural character of the plant in a manner appropriate to the particular requirements.
+Branches should be thinned by approximately 25% by removal of crossing, damaged, or competing limbs back to the major crotch.
+The leader is to be left intact.
+Pruning shall comply with ANSI A300 Tree Pruning Best Management Practices (Revised 2008). - (6) Plant material.
+Trees shall be nursery grown stock of specimen quality.
+They shall be of symmetrical growth or typical of the variety and supplied from sources in the same hardiness zone as Hilltown Township and free of insect or disease problems.